carlosJoseloMtz/smallvideostreaming/backend/README.md

 * Run `npm install` to install al lthe required modules
 * Edit the *config.js* file based on your local requirements, this will not be necessary in the future but for now please **DO NOT** commit changes to the config file
 * Run `npm start` to get up the server

+## Things you should have installed on your local environment

+* Node of course..
+* Git of course..
+* MongoDB